Pūhā or Rauriki is a green vegetable native to New Zealand.

 Pūhā grows all year but it is not often available commercially.

-Refrigerate in plastic bags and use promptly.
+Refrigerate in paper bags and use promptly.
 Pūhā can be frozen but it is best fresh.

 How to prepare

 Wash well.
 Rub stems and leaves together under running water.
 Remove woody stalks and discoloured leaves.
 Use the medium to thin stalks and the leaves.
 Discard only the very coarse stalks; add these to stocks and soups for extra flavour.

 Steam or boil like spinach.
 Cook for 20-30 minutes to remove the bitterness.
 Boil pūhā with meat in a 'boil-up'.
 Place pūhā on top of roast beef, pork or mutton bird, 15-20 minutes before the end of cooking.
 Use pūhā as a vegetable on its own, in a meat or vegetable braise or stew, or in salads.
 Use to make soup, add to a stir fry or pie fillings.